 This indoor-outdoor museum within the Plumas-Eureka State Park preserves the rich heritage of the Feather River Country's gold mining legacy.
 Housed in a restored miners' boarding house, this museum displays mining tools, photographs, pioneer household items, working models of antique mining machinery and antique skis as well as animals native to the park.
 The rustic, five-story Mohawk Stamp Mill, which processed raw gold-bearing quartz, is among the buildings nearby, which also include a blacksmith shop, a bunkhouse and a miner's home.
 Supervised gold panning programs are offered in the summertime along Jamison Creek.

 Indian Valley Museum Located at the Mt.
 Jura Gem & Museum Society Building, on the corner of Main St. and Cemetery Rd., east of Taylorsville.
 (530) 284-1046.
-Open Saturday and Sunday from1 to 4 pm from Memorial Day weekend through the last weekend in October, or by appointment.
+Open Saturday and Sunday from 1 to 4 pm from May through the last weekend in October.
 Donations accepted.

 This circa-1877 former Bransford-McIntyre dry goods warehouse is dedicated to Cy Hall, a Greenville business owner and fire chief for over 50 years.
 The two-story building, one of just a few that survived Greenville's numerous fires, features balloon frame construction and board and batten siding.
 Volunteers restored the building using its original 130-year-old wood.
 The museum has a changing and expanding collection of photographs, maps, documents and exhibits that depict the lives of Indian Valley's pioneer families.

 Chester-Lake Almanor Museum 200 First Ave., Chester (530) 258-2742.
 Open Monday through Friday, call for hours.
 Free admission.